paulveillard/cybersecurity-honeypots/README.md

 ## What is Honeypot?
 > In computer security terms, a cyber honeypot works in a similar way, baiting a trap for hackers.
 It's a sacrificial computer system that’s intended to attract cyberattacks, like a decoy.
-It mimics a target for hackers, and uses their intrusion attempts to gain information about cybercriminals and the way they are operating or to distract them from other targets.
+- It mimics a target for hackers, and uses their intrusion attempts to gain information about cybercriminals and the way they are operating or to distract them from other targets.

+## How honeypots work
+- The honeypot looks like a real computer system, with applications and data, fooling cybercriminals into thinking it's a legitimate target.
+For example, a honeypot could mimic a company's customer billing system - a frequent target of attack for criminals who want to find credit card numbers.
+Once the hackers are in, they can be tracked, and their behavior assessed for clues on how to make the real network more secure.

+Honeypots are made attractive to attackers by building in deliberate security vulnerabilities.
+For instance, a honeypot might have ports that respond to a port scan or weak passwords.
+Vulnerable ports might be left open to entice attackers into the honeypot environment, rather than the more secure live network.

+A honeypot isn't set up to address a specific problem, like a firewall or anti-virus.
+Instead, it's an information tool that can help you understand existing threats to your business and spot the emergence of new threats.
+With the intelligence obtained from a honeypot, security efforts can be prioritized and focused.